awslabs/aws-config-rdk/MacLinux/README.txt

  - Tests created lambda function by invoking it with Configuration Items from rules/testUtil/compliantCIs and rules/testUtil/noncompliantCIs directories.
 Expects lambda function to return corresponding compliance.
-Currently has EC2 instance CIs to test for the existing "EC2_Instance_EBS_Optimized" rule.
+Currently has EC2 instance CIs to test for the existing “DesiredInstanceType” rule.
 Look in rules/testUtil/exampleCIs to find Configuration Items for the resource that you are authoring a rule for, modify the CI to represent a compliant or noncompliant resource, and copy it into the compliantCIs or noncompliantCIs directory.
 Another option is to actually